hashicorp/terraform-provider-aws/website/docs/r/s3_access_point.html.markdown

 ## Import

-Import For Access Points associated with an AWS Partition S3 Bucket, this resource using the `account_id` and `name` separated by a colon (`:`).
+Import this resource using the `account_id` and `name` separated by a colon (`:`) for Access Points associated with an AWS Partition S3 Bucket.
 For example:

 ```
 $ terraform import aws_s3_access_point.example 123456789012:example